shiver-me-timbers/smt-spring-security-parent/smt-spring-security-jwt/README.md

 ## Configuration

-The JWT authentication can be configured with properties, these are defined in the libraries two configuration classes:
+The JWT authentication can be configured with properties, these are defined in two configuration classes:
 [`JwtConfiguration`](src/main/java/shiver/me/timbers/spring/security/JwtConfiguration.java) and
 [`SmtSpringSecurityJwtConfiguration`](src/main/java/shiver/me/timbers/spring/security/SmtSpringSecurityJwtConfiguration.java)